[custom_menu_item]

 Membership

-Membership to the BHS is open to individuals, churches and institutions but subject to acceptance by the Executive Committee.
+Membership to the BHS is open to individuals, churches and institutions.

-Members receive free copies of the BHS journal The Recorder and the Archivists Newsletteras well as access to BHS lectures, Baptist Archives Historical Material, and events of the Royal Australian Historical Society and Evangelical History Association (at their membership rates).
+Members receive free copies of the BHS journal, The Baptist Recorder and the Archivist’s Newsletter as well as access to BHS lectures, Baptist Archives Historical Material, events of the Royal Australian Historical Society and Evangelical History Association, and newsletters from other Australian State archivists’ newsletters as they become available.

 As members you are invited to volunteer to assist with various research projects.